logiclrd/MultiPLAY/README.md

 Probably the best-known tracker, Impulse Tracker, created by Jeffrey Lim, creates `*.it` files.
 Impulse Tracker is, intractably, a DOS program written in x86 assembler, but in recent years, a completely open-source cross-platform rewrite that aims to be a clone of the interface and features was created: <a href="https://schismtracker.org">Schism Tracker</a> by Storlek, Mrs. Brisby and Paper.
 MultiPLAY can play `*.it` files.

+### Fast Tracker 2

+The first tracker (as far as I know) with support for _instruments_, which can map different notes to different samples, leverage dynamic channels to support dynamic note off handling (the last note can be configured to linger for a bit even after another note starts), and probably most importantly supports envelopes for controlling the volume, panning and pitch.
+Apart from instruments, Fast Tracker 2 had more in common with MultiTracker than Scream Tracker, though it was released several years later.
+MultiPLAY can play `*.xm` files.

 ### Scream Tracker

 The inspiration for Impulse Tracker in the first place was the first major break-away from the first generation Amiga trackers, Scream Tracker, which was created by Sammi Tammilehto (Psi) of the Future Crew.
 MultiPLAY can play `*.s3m` files, the format created by ScreamTracker 3.